 Vis Space consists of a bank of high-definition monitors providing upwards of 60 million pixels of resolution, connected directly to UAF high-performance computing and storage.
-In addition to the seven 75-inch screens ringing its conference table, it also features audio, a videoconference system, high-speed wi-fi, dedicated memory and a 10-gig link to UAF, and is configurable to serve as either a conference room or as a theater.
-Users can display the dynamics of a problem, and the effects of policy options, in a clear and compelling manner – thus helping people to develop the best approaches and solutions.
+It features a semicircle of seven 75-inch screens, as well as audio, a videoconference system, high-speed wi-fi, dedicated memory, and a 10-gig link to UAF, and is configurable to serve as either a conference room or as a theater.
+The versatile space opened in 2016 and has been used for hundreds of meetings, conferences, seminars, webinars, classes, trainings, and thesis defenses.

-Vis Space is located in room 010 of the West Ridge Research Building on the UAF campus and is available for use by UA affiliates and external organizations.
-To make reservations, or for information about using Vis Space, email email@example.com.
+Vis Space and Dev Space are located on the UAF campus in rooms 010 and 011 of the West Ridge Research Building, respectively.
+Both are available for use by UA affiliates and external organizations.
+To make reservations, or for more information, email email@example.com.